Ecological economics: History and development

 The first organized meetings of ecological economists occurred in the 1980s.
 These began in 1982, at the instigation of Lois Banner, with a meeting held in Sweden (including Robert Costanza, Herman Daly, Charles Hall, Bruce Hannon, H.T.
 Odum, and David Pimentel).
 Most were ecosystem ecologists or mainstream environmental economists, with the exception of Daly.
 In 1987, Daly and Costanza edited an issue of Ecological Modeling to test the waters.
 A book entitled Ecological Economics, by Joan Martinez Alier, was published later that year.
-He renewed interest in the approach developed by Otto Neurath during the interwar period.
-1989 saw the foundation of the International Society for Ecological Economics and publication of its journal, Ecological Economics, by Elsevier.
+Alier renewed interest in the approach developed by Otto Neurath during the interwar period.
+The year 1989 saw the foundation of the International Society for Ecological Economics and publication of its journal, Ecological Economics, by Elsevier.
 Robert Costanza was the first president of the society and first editor of the journal, which is currently edited by Richard Howarth.
 Other figures include ecologists C.S.
 Holling and H.T.
 Odum, biologist Gretchen Daily, and physicist Robert Ayres.
 In the Marxian tradition, sociologist John Bellamy Foster and CUNY geography professor David Harvey explicitly center ecological concerns in political economy.

 Articles by Inge Ropke (2004, 2005) and Clive Spash (1999) cover the development and modern history of ecological economics and explain its differentiation from resource and environmental economics, as well as some of the controversy between American and European schools of thought.
 An article by Robert Costanza, David Stern, Lining He, and Chunbo Ma responded to a call by Mick Common to determine the foundational literature of ecological economics by using citation analysis to examine which books and articles have had the most influence on the development of the field.
 However, citations analysis has itself proven controversial and similar work has been criticized by Clive Spash for attempting to pre-determine what is regarded as influential in ecological economics through study design and data manipulation.
 In addition, the journal Ecological Economics has itself been criticized for swamping the field with mainstream economics.